metacall/core/docs/README.md

 **METACALL** can be used in the following cases:

 - Interconnect different technologies in the same project.
-It allows heterogeneous teams of developers to work on the same project in an isolated way and using different programming languages at the same time.
+It allows heterogeneous teams of developers to work on the same project in an isolated way and use different programming languages at the same time.

 - Embedding programming languages in existing software.
-Game Engines, 3D Editors like [Blender](https://www.blender.org/), among others can take benefit of **METACALL** and extend the core functionality with higher level programming languages (aka scripting).
+Game Engines and 3D Editors like [Blender](https://www.blender.org/), among others can take benefit of **METACALL** and extend the core functionality with higher level programming languages (aka scripting).

 - Function as a Service. **METACALL** can be used to implement efficient FaaS architectures.
 We are using it to implement our own FaaS (Function as a Service) **[https://metacall.io](https://metacall.io/)** based on **[Function Mesh](https://medium.com/@metacall/function-mesh-architecture-c0304ba4bad0)** pattern and high performance function scalability thanks to this library.

 - Source code migrations. **METACALL** can wrap large and legacy codebases, and provide an agnostic way to work with the codebase in a new programming language.
 Eventually the code can be migrated in parts, without needing to create a new project or stop the production environment.
-Incremental changes can be done, solving the migration easily and with less time and effort.
+Incremental changes can be made, solving the migration easily and with less time and effort.

 - Porting low level libraries to high level languages transparently.
 With **METACALL** you can get rid of extension APIs like Python C API or NodeJS N-API.
 You can call low level libraries directly from your high level languages without making a wrapper in C or C++ for it.

-As you can see, there are plenty of uses. **METACALL** introduces a new model of programming which allows a high interoperability between technologies.
+As you can see, there are plenty of uses. **METACALL** introduces a new model of programming which allows high interoperability between technologies.
 If you find any other use case just let us know about it with a Pull Request and we will add it to the list.

 ## 3.1 Known Projects Using MetaCall